-You can use patient services to book appointments, order repeat prescriptions and view records online.
+You can use Patient Access to book appointments, order repeat prescriptions and view records online.
 The link below can be used to create an account with Patient Access, or to login once the account has been created.

 Click here to download a repeat prescription request form.

 The completed form can be returned to the surgery in person or posted in.

 The practice has a strict repeat prescribing policy, to prevent prescribing errors, and to ensure regularly monitoring.

 We will require two working days to process your prescription.